frankurk/01-cipher/README.md

 # PROJECT CIPHER

-## DESCRIPTION
+## Description

+“Cipher” is a web application that allows the user to encrypt and decrypt a text message by indicating a specific character offset.

-SUBJECT: Communication in the context of military or political conflict.
+**Subject**: Communication in the context of military or political conflict.

-CLIENT: People who need to communicate without being censored.
+**Client**: People who need to communicate without being censored.

-FONT: Inknut Antiqua - Monofett - Jockey One
+**Font**: Inknut Antiqua - Monofett - Jockey One

-COLOR PALETTE: #062C30-#05595B-#E2D784-#F5F5F5F5
+**Color Palette**: #062C30-#05595B-#E2D784-#F5F5F5F5

-## USAGE
+## Usage

 <img src="cipher-usage.gif">